Tiramisu Cheesecake Dessert Recipe

 - 1 tablespoon baking cocoa

 - 1. Preheat oven to 325°.
-Layer half of wafers in a greased 13x9-in. baking dish.
-In a small bowl, dissolve 2 teaspoons coffee granules in 2 tablespoons hot water.
-Brush wafers with half of coffee; set remaining mixture aside.
+Layer half of the wafers in a greased 13x9-in. baking dish.
+In a small bowl, dissolve 2 teaspoons coffee granules in 2 tablespoons hot water; brush 1 tablespoon mixture over wafers.

 - 2. In a large bowl, beat cream cheese and sugar until smooth.
 Beat in sour cream.
-Add eggs; beat on low speed just until combined.
-Divide batter in half.
-Dissolve remaining coffee granules in remaining hot water; stir into one portion of batter.
+Add eggs; beat on low speed just until blended.
+Remove half of the filling to another bowl.
+Dissolve remaining coffee granules in remaining hot water; stir into one portion of filling.
 Spread over wafers.
-Layer with remaining wafers; brush with reserved coffee.
-Top with remaining batter.

-- 3. Bake 40-45 minutes or until center is almost set.
+- 4. Bake 40-45 minutes or until center is almost set.
 Cool on a wire rack 10 minutes.
-Carefully run a knife around edge of dish to loosen; cool 1 hour longer.
-Refrigerate overnight.
+Loosen sides from dish with a knife.
+Cool 1 hour longer.
+Refrigerate overnight, covering when completely cooled.

-- 4. Spread with whipped topping; dust with cocoa.
-Refrigerate leftovers.
+- 5. To serve, spread with whipped topping.
+Dust with cocoa.
 Yield: 12 servings.

 1 piece equals 536 calories, 37 g fat (21 g saturated fat), 171 mg cholesterol, 343 mg sodium, 43 g carbohydrate, 1 g fiber, 10 g protein.